zelhajou/zelhajou/README.md

 <pre>
 🧠 <b>My Interests</b>
- - Creating tech solutions that make a real difference
- - Exploring new ideas across various fields
+├── Creating tech solutions that make a real difference ├── Exploring new ideas across various fields
- - Connecting technology with everyday challenges
+└── Connecting technology with everyday challenges
 </pre>

 <pre>
 🚀 <b>What I’m Up To</b>
- - Taking on challenges at 42 Network (it's a wild ride!)
+├── Taking on challenges at 42 Network (it's a wild ride!)
-   └─ 🔗 <a href="https://github.com/zelhajou/42cursus">Peek at my 42 adventures if you're curious</a>
+│   └── 🔗 <a href="https://github.com/zelhajou/42cursus">Peek at my 42 adventures if you're curious</a>
- - Building big, robust systems from scratch
+├── Building big, robust systems from scratch
- - Experimenting with web tech possibilities
+└── Experimenting with web tech possibilities
 </pre>

 <pre>
 🌊 <b>Away from the Screen</b>
- - Swimming is my superpower and reset button! 🏊
+├── Swimming is my superpower and reset button! 🏊
- - Snapping pics of everything and anything 📸
+├── Snapping pics of everything and anything 📸
- - Getting lost in nature (best debugger ever) 🏞️
+└── Getting lost in nature (best debugger ever) 🏞️
 </pre>

 <pre align="left">
-💡 Always up for a collab or just a good tech chat!
-Got an idea?
-Let's make it happen!
+<b>💡 Let’s Collaborate!</b>
+Always open for a tech chat or new ideas—let's create something great!
 </pre>

 <!--